 Part P: 2013

-Part P will be changing - and the most important changes are that non notifiable work has been significantly increased and "third party" certification is now allowed
+Part P has changed, with the most important changes that are deemed as “non notifiable” work, which has been significantly increased and “third party” certification is now also allowed

 Download your copy of the official document Part P here ►►

-There are currently 4 Government approved competent person’s self-certification schemes and these are as follows
+There are a number of Government approved competent person’s self-certification schemes and these are as follows

 British Standards Institution